DEFCON: Cuban Missile Crisis

 During the Cuban Missile Crisis on October 16–28, 1962, the U.S. Armed Forces (with the exception of United States Army Europe (USAREUR)) were ordered to DEFCON 3.
 On October 24, Strategic Air Command (SAC) was ordered to DEFCON 2, while the rest of the U.S. Armed Forces remained at DEFCON 3.
 SAC remained at DEFCON 2 until November 15.

-Persian Gulf War

-On January 15, 1991, the Joint Chiefs of Staff declared DEFCON 2 in the opening phase of Operation Desert Storm during the Persian Gulf War.
+While at DEFCON 2, 92.5% of SAC's weapons systems (approx. 1,479 strike aircraft; 182 Atlas, Titan, and Minuteman missiles; 2,962 total nuclear weapons; and available refueling tankers) were ready to launch within one hour, while its airborne alert program expanded to include one-eighth of SAC's bomber forces, allowing an average of 65 planes in the air in position to be directed at targets in the Soviet Union at any given time.

 DEFCON 3

 Yom Kippur War

 On October 6, 1973, Egypt and Syria launched a joint attack on Israel resulting in the Yom Kippur War.
 The United States became concerned that the Soviet Union might intervene, and on October 25, US forces, including Strategic Air Command, Continental Air Defense Command, European Command and the Sixth Fleet, were placed at DEFCON 3.

 According to documents declassified in 2016, the move to DEFCON 3 was motivated by CIA reports indicating that the Soviet Union had sent a ship to Egypt carrying nuclear weapons along with two other amphibious vessels.
 Soviet troops never landed and the declassified documents did not disclose the fate of the ship and its cargo.

 Over the following days, the various forces reverted to normal status with the Sixth Fleet standing down on November 17.